shanehofstetter/outlook-mailnotes/README.md

 ## Run locally (OS X)

+### 1. Clone the Repo

-### 1. Install the packages
+### 2. Install the packages

 `npm install`

-### 2. Start the webpack server
+### 3. Start the webpack server

 `npm run dev-server`

 runs on port 3000 per default

-### 3. Install the Add-In in Outlook
+### 4. Install the Add-In in Outlook

 - choose "add from file.."
-- select the manifest.xml from the dist directory
+- select the manifest.xml from the repository
-- installation should succeed and you should see the new Mailnotes Add-In in the taskbar, clicking on it should open the sidebar
+- installation should succeed and you should see the new Mailnotes Add-In in the taskbar, clicking on it should open the taskpane